 Registrants that cancel before April 5, 2018 will receive a full refund minus $20.00 per registrant for a processing fee.
 In the case of an emergency preventing attendance, please notify MoHIMA via email as soon as possible and include a written explanation of the circumstances.
 Refunds will be processed within 30 days of receipt.
 In lieu of a cancellation, substitutions are allowed at any time.

 Click here if you need to cancel your registration or provide a substitute.

-Online registration will close at 11:59 PM CT April 6, 2018.
+Online registration has closed.
 Onsite registration will NOT be available.